 However, none of this changes the fact that England won’t be able to take the field with a truly balanced XI come the first Test.
+And this is why we’re underdogs with the best cricket betting sites.
 We’ll either be a seamer short, a batsman short, missing a spinner, or be forced to field a one-paced attack.
 After all, I can’t see them selecting either Wood or Stone if only 4 specialist bowlers play.
 It would be riskier than coating one’s private parts in nectar and standing next to a bee hive.

 So what will England do?
 I expect the batting will look solid enough with Burns, Sibley, Crawley, Root, Lawrence and Pope forming a reasonable top 6.
 Then I expect Foakes to get the nod over Bracey as keeper at 7.
 But then what do we do?
 There’s only room for 4 bowlers now.
 And none of them can bat as well as Woakes.